 Who is this for?

-The reason why I like Super-vision rather than Supervision is because I believe the need for a coach to have super-vision is fundamental: the more we coach, the more likely we are to come across situations where we need to bounce off our thoughts with a professionally trained person.
+The reason why I like ‘Super-vision’ rather than supervision is because I believe the need for a coach to have super-vision is fundamental; the more we coach, the more likely we are to come across situations where we need to bounce our thoughts off a professionally trained and experienced person.

 What the programme involves

-- Tailored for individual Coaches and Mentoring, networks of Coaches and Mentors or Companies with their own internal coaching or mentoring strategy.
+- It is tailored for individual coaches and mentors, networks or groups of coaches and mentors or companies with their own internal coaching or mentoring strategy.

-- Sessions monthly, bi-monthly or sporadically whether face-to-face, over the telephone, the internet, or in Group sessions.
+- Sessions that are monthly, bi-monthly or sporadically, whether face-to-face, over the telephone, the internet, or in group sessions.

 Outcomes from super-vision

-- Enhancing professional development through evolved skills and maintaining an ethical approach to your Coaching relationships.
+- It will enhance your professional development and skills, maintaining an ethical approach to your coaching relationships.

-- Having more tools and techniques at your disposal.
+- This programme will provide more tools and techniques at your disposal.

-- A feeling of being better able to respond to client needs and helping them find the right solutions.
+- You will feel better able to respond to client needs and help them find the right solutions and direction.

-- Being better able to explore dynamics of relationship or issues.
+- Better equipped to explore dynamics of relationships or issues.